 Bad books are in the school libraries – and we found them

-At least 94 books that have been challenged and/or removed from other school libraries are in Duval County schools.
+At least 112 books that have been challenged elsewhere are in Duval County schools.
+The number could be much larger.

 Eye on Jacksonville determined this by getting a listing of all books in local government school libraries and using artificial intelligence to look for matches in lists of challenged books.